 Amy is an undergraduate at Harvard University studying computer science.
 In high school, Amy conducted computer vision research at the Stanford Artificial Intelligence Laboratory (SAIL).
 For her work, Amy was awarded the Davidson Fellowship (top 4 nationally; $50,000 scholarship), was a Regeneron Science Talent Search (STS) Scholar, and was a Semifinalist in the Siemens Competition in Math, Science, and Technology.
 Amy presented her research in the IEEE Winter Conference on Applications of Computer Vision (WACV) and won Best Paper in the Machine Learning for Health Workshop in the Conference on Neural Information Processing Systems (NeurIPS).
 She attended the International Science and Engineering Fair (ISEF), where she received the First Geno Award and the Second Award in the Robotics and Intelligent Machines category.
 Amy has also worked as a software engineer at Expedia and Facebook.

-In addition to daily lectures, discussion sections will take place on Monday through Thursday.
-Discussion sections will review key concepts and questions from the bootcamp and also dive deeper into more advanced topics.
+In addition to daily lectures, discussion sections take place on Monday through Thursday.
+Discussion sections review key concepts and questions from the bootcamp and also dive deeper into more advanced topics.
 Discussion sections are optional, but students are highly recommended to attend to review concepts and practice their skills.

 Post-SSI Research Tutorials